-At this introductory and rather general stage we have no convincing criteria for any choice of the dynamical factor $f$ occurring in affinely-invariant models (\ref{2.19}).
+At this rather general stage we have no convincing criteria for any choice of the dynamical factor $f$ occurring in the affinely-invariant models (\ref{2.19}).
 Thus, it is rather hard to say anything about rigorous solutions of our field equations.
 Moreover, a priori we do not know at all whether these equations are consistent or not (it is not difficult to formulate artificial variational principles leading to contradictory field equations).
 We shall not discuss the integrability problem in a systematic way; instead we shall try to construct explicitly some intuitive special solutions independent of the choice of $f$.
-In conventional Einstein relativity there exist such a priori evident solutions, namely those corresponding to the flat space-times.
-The same is true in metric-teleparallel theories of gravitation based on quadratic Lagrangians (\ref{3.11}); quite independently of the assumed dynamical model (coefficients $c_{i}$ in (\ref{3.11})) any holonomic field of frames is a solution.
+In conventional Einstein relativity there exist such a priori evident solutions, namely, those corresponding to the flat space-times.
+The same is true in metric-teleparallel theories of gravitation based on quadratic Lagrangians

+where quite independently of the assumed dynamical model (coefficients $c_{i}$ in (\ref{3.11})) any holonomic field of frames is a solution.
 Indeed, if $\phi$ is holonomic, then $S[\phi]=0$ and the field equations resulting from $\rm L$ (\ref{3.11}) are satisfied (they are linear in $S$), the corresponding pseudo-Riemannian manifold $(M,h[\phi]$]) is flat.
 The fields $\phi_{A}$, $A=1,\ldots,n$ span an Abelian Lie algebra of vector fields, i.e., they generate a local commutative Lie group of transformations; the local action of this group on $M$ is free and transitive.
 The existence of such solutions is a characteristic feature of the quadratic metric-teleparallel models; it seems to be a natural consequence of the restriction of ${\rm GL}^{+}(n,\mathbb{R})$ symmetry to ${\rm SO}(1,n-1;\mathbb{R})$.

-{\bf Remark:} Let us notice that holonomic fields $\phi$ admit adapted charts in which $\phi^{A}{}_{i}$'s are constant.
-If we consider slightly perturbed fields $\phi'^{A}{}_{i}= \phi^{A}{}_{i} + u^{A}{}_{i}$ then, in the first order of approximation, infinitesimal diffeomorphisms of $M$ result in the following transformation rule for perturbations $u^{A}$: